December 18, 2020: Coronavirus Update

 We will continue to post updates on our Counselling Services website, if any further changes are made.

 Thank you for your patience and understanding as we navigate the current COVID-19 situation.
-More information and updates from Mount Saint Vincent University on COVID-19 can be found here.
+Find out more information and updates from Mount Saint Vincent University on COVID-19.

 After hour community resources: